Introduction to Disability Services, Student Services

-Please see the online location map for Neuadd Rathbone (No 70).
+Please see the online location map for Neuadd Rathbone.

-- There are 2 entrances to Disability Services
+- There are two entrances to Disability Services:

 - Using the Lift: go through the automatic glass door at the far left-hand side of Rathbone and follow the corridor to the lift.
 We are on floor “-1” (that’s the lower ground floor).
 Out of the lift, follow the corridor through the waiting room and double doors to reception.

 - Follow the footpath at the side of the automatic glass door at the far left-hand side of Rathbone to Disability Services and down the steps and around the building.
 This takes you to further steps / ramp up to the main entrance.

 - Alternatively you can access entrance 2 through the gates off Love Lane and use the ramp, thereby avoiding steps.